NachoBrito/ts-deep-learning/README.md

 This repository contains the code for my [article about Deep Learning](https://www.nachobrito.es/es/sideprojects/ts-deeplearning/).

-You can use this code to experiment with Neural Networks, using [main.ts](src/main.ts) as an guide.
+You can use this code to experiment with Neural Networks, using [main.ts](src/main.ts) as a guide.
 For example, if you want to train a network that will flip a vector components (return [1,0] for the input [0,1] and vice versa), this code will do:

 ```typescript